Jerrie Mock: Early life

 Geraldine "Jerrie" Fredritz Mock was born on November 22, 1925, in Newark, Ohio to Timothy and Blanche (Wright) Fredritz.
 Her paternal grandparents were German emigrants.
 During her childhood, she found that she had more in common with the boys.
 Her interest for flying was sparked when she was 7 years old when she and her father had the opportunity to fly in the cockpit of a Ford Trimotor airplane.
 In high school, she took an engineering course in which she was the only girl and decided flying was her passion.
 She graduated from Newark High School in 1943 and went on to attend Ohio State University.
 At OSU, she became a member of Phi Mu.
 She left her studies at OSU to wed her husband, Russell Mock in 1945.

 Flight around the world

-Mock's flight began and ended at Ohio hometown's Port Columbus Airport; expedition financing included a loan from The Columbus Dispatch newspaper.
+Mock's flight began and ended at Ohio hometown's Port Columbus Airport.
+Her expedition's financing included a loan from The Columbus Dispatch newspaper.